Use More Than Just Your Eyes When Shopping for Cannabis

 It is possible that they found a strain that is 'off the beaten path' because it may not be the most visually appealing strain, but it gets the job done.
 Once you find the strain that is right for you, then you can be the one to pass along the info to someone else!

 Another important thing you want to be careful about when selecting cannabis?
 Pesticides!
-Join us for Green Flower's latest live class this week: The Cannabis & Pesticide Controversy: What You Need to Know
+Watch Green Flower's online course about this important issue today: The Cannabis & Pesticide Controversy: What You Need to Know

 How important is the smell of cannabis when it comes to deciding which type of flower to purchase?